 My name is Eve Livingston, and I’m a UK-based freelance journalist and writer primarily covering social affairs, politics and inequalities.
-I’ve twice won ‘Write to End Violence Against Women’ awards for my coverage of gender-based violence, was named in Young Women Scotland’s 30 under 30 list in 2018, and in 2019 I was longlisted for an Orwell Prize and an Amnesty UK Media Award.
+I’ve twice won ‘Write to End Violence Against Women’ awards for my coverage of gender-based violence, was named in Young Women Scotland’s 30 under 30 list in 2018, and in 2019 I was longlisted for an Amnesty UK Media Award and shortlisted for an Orwell Prize.
 Some nice things people have said about me are:

 I have bylines at The Guardian, The Independent, The Pool, VICE and lots of others, and I’ve produced features, analysis, comment and interviews on everything from corporate feminism and voter disenfranchisement to University Challenge.
 I’ve got a background in broadcast having spent most of my degree in a student radio studio and some time working across various different TV/Radio shows and channels at the BBC.